rakker10/rakker10/README.md

 ### Hello there!
 Welcome to my GitHub page.

-- 🔭 I'm a student at the University of Utrecht studying Artificial Intelligence
+- 🔭 I'm a student at Radboud University studying Artificial Intelligence
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: a.vanmourik2@students.uu.nl
+- 📫 How to reach me: anno-lucas.vanmourik@ru.nl